davepeck/cats-and-dogs-grid/README.md

 # 🐱 And 🐶 Boilerplate

-Version `0.0.1` by `Ellie` and Daddy aka `Dave Peck <davepeck@gmail.com>`.
+Version `0.0.2` by `Ellie` and Daddy aka `Dave Peck <davepeck@gmail.com>`.

 ### What is this?

-The goal for 🐱 and 🐶 is to be a simple-enough-but-no-simpler "modern" front-end boilerplate.
+The goal for 🐱 and 🐶 is to be an absurdly simple "modern" front-end boilerplate that's perfect for learning.
 My daughter and I use it to explore React and TypeScript website development.

-Changes in the `main` branch are automatically deployed to [GitHub Pages](https://pages.github.com).
-It just works; you'll (almost) never need to think about deployment.
+When you make changes to the `main` branch and push them to GitHub, they are _automagically_ deployed to [GitHub Pages](https://pages.github.com).
+It just works!

-Hopefully it's baked enough that you (and your kids) can mostly focus on putting code in the `src/` directory and can ignore the rest.
-(You'll probably want to start by editing `app.tsx` and `index.scss`.)
+Hopefully 🐱 and 🐶 baked enough that you (and your kids) can mostly focus on putting code in the `src/` directory and can ignore the rest.
+You'll probably want to start by editing `app.tsx` and `index.css`.

-### Getting started
+### Getting set up

 You'll need to install [Node 16](https://nodejs.dev).
 I use [asdf](https://asdf-vm.com) to do this, but there are lots of ways (`brew install node@16` works, if you're using macOS and [Homebrew](https://brew.sh)!)